areebhamu/Quiz-App/README.md

 Multiple Quiz Attempts: Users can take quizzes multiple times.

-Instant Feedback: Users receive feedback on their answers immediately.

 Progress Tracking: The app keeps track of the user's progress.

 Timer-Based Quiz: Quizzes have a time limit to enhance challenge.